Martinnord/Ecommerce-app/README.md

 Both the frontend and backend will be using ESlint.
 Which is basically used to find problematic patterns or code that doesn't follow a certain style guidelines.

+My IDE of choice is Visual Studio Code

 #### Frontend (The actual app)

 I'm using React Native (RN) to create the app since it's crossplatform which means it will run both on iOS and Android.